-STANDARD 10.9 An attorney who represents a Personal Representative shall adhere to the same standards set for attorneys appointed as Personal Representatives, except that when an attorney serves as a Personal Representative, the attorney is responsible for performing all fiduciary duties.
+An Attorney who is appointed Personal Representative shall adhere to the same standards set for attorneys who represent Personal Representatives, except that when an attorney serves as a Personal Representative, the attorney is responsible for performing all fiduciary duties.

 AUTHORITY: D.C.
 CODE § 20-741(24) APPLICABLE ETHICAL RULES: D.C.
-RULES OF P ROFESSIONAL CONDUCT 1.1, 1.3, 1.15 AND 8.4(d)
+RULES OF PROFESSIONAL CONDUCT 1.1, 1.3, 1.15 AND 8.4(D)